Jonnits/python-course/README.md

-# Python Course
+# CareerFoundry Python Course

-This repository contains my work for the Python specialization course, organized by exercise.
+This repository contains my work for the CareerFoundry Python course, organized by exercise.

 ## Exercise 1.1: Python Environment Setup and Basic Scripting